mienaikoe/ziyu/Chapters/4-3-Chapter25.md

 A boulder appeared a few paces ahead, big enough to sit and hide behind, and I nearly ran to it in panic.
 Such words could be taken easily from a stranger, but not from a friend.
 I opened my hands and looked at the empty ampules.
 I had found them so often as toddler in Rudjan.
 My mother was too absent for even her best intentions to manifest.
 Kanosin had become an enemy.
 But when I met my nather, I was in awe at the brightly colored flow tattoos on her chest.
 She told me stories of fetching drowned fishers from the darkest waters, lit only by the light from her skin.
 She brought their bodies to my mother who cleared the water from their airways and recalled them back to life with kanosin.
 Eventually, I would have dismissed the stories as hyperbolic, but experience has only reinforced them for me. _Kanosin is a beast, not a demon,_ I recalled one of my mother's sayings. _We must tame it, not destroy it._ I looked down at the bright streaks of kanosin on my legs, so alike to the patterns of my nather's skin, and I felt no shame.

-Curiosity turned my eyes toward where she used to be, where I saw her stumbling in the dark down the crater toward the last remnants of the harbor.
+Curiosity turned my eyes backward, where I saw her stumbling in the dark down the crater toward the last remnants of the harbor.
+Very faintly, I saw a blue light radiating from her left foot and left arm.

 "There's nothing left," I said to myself.
 But I had to follow her to make sure she was safe.

 She made a turn toward the water, bounding down the outside of the crater as if to notice something specific.
 Her steps were deliberate, painfully blind.
 But with great patience, she made it down to the waterline all the same, me observing from above.

-The stub of a wooden column pointed toward the sky where the pier used to be, its proud top severed and washed away.
-It was the last of its kind.
-Pomri waded until the frigid water covered her legs and wetted her waist.
-And she let her hands and head rest softly against its wetted side, speaking to an old friend she'd lost too soon.
+Pomri stepped into the frigid water and waded out until covered her legs and wetted her waist.
+Ahead of her, the stub of a wooden column pointed toward the sky where the pier used to be, its proud top severed and washed away.
+Alone it stood as the last of its kind.
+She let her hands and head rest softly against its side, and spoke to an old friend she'd lost too soon.

 <!-- DO NOT CHANGE THIS LAST PARAGRAPH.
 IT'S TEAR-INDUCING. -->